kyma-project/website/content/blog-posts/2022-10-21-release-notes-2.8/index.md

 If `initContainers` starting in a Pod with sidecar injection enabled need to have networking capabilities, you must follow one of the these migration guides:

-- Set the UID of the `init` container to `1337` using `runAsUser`. `1337` is the UID used by the sidecar proxy.
+- Set the UID of the `initContainer` to `1337` using `runAsUser`. `1337` is the UID used by the sidecar proxy.
 The traffic sent by this UID is not captured by the Istio's iptables rule.
 Application container traffic is captured as usual.

 - Set the `traffic.sidecar.istio.io/excludeOutboundIPRanges` annotation to `disable`.
 It disables redirecting traffic to any CIDRs that the `init` containers communicate with.

 - Set the `traffic.sidecar.istio.io/excludeOutboundPorts` annotation to `disable`.
-It disables redirecting traffic to the specific outbound ports that the `init` containers use.
+It disables redirecting traffic to the specific outbound ports that the `initContainers` use.

 ## Serverless